vtex/vtex-courses/courses/content-workflow/02_publishing-app/en.md

 > What if I did not take the Store Framework course?

 Do not worry, for this step, you can use any theme that you already have and publish it.
-In case of not having one, you can go back in our courses and create one!
+In case of not having one, you can go back to our courses and create one!

 With an application of a theme, go to `manifest.json` file and change the app name to the following format: